Carsopre/dikes-for-dummies/docs/chapters/08_building_the_tool.md

 * Building only the CLI: `poetry run pyinstaller dikesfordummies\main.py`
 * Building with GUI: `poetry run pyinstaller dikesfordummies\gui\main.py`

-However, it is entirely possible that as more complex your repository starts to be, the more dependencies you need to specify yourself.
+However, it is entirely possible that as more complex your repository starts to be, the more dependencies you need to specify by yourself.
 This might result on you having to create your custom `main.spec`file and your own compilation script for `pyinstaller`.
 We will describe these steps in the next sections.
 For that, lets create both files in a `\makefile` dir in our root.

 ### __init__.py